Alexandria Ocasio-Cortez Slammed With Third Ethics Complaint

 Backer has referred to Brand New Congress as a “dark-money slush fund.”

-The complaint continues to allege that Brand New Congress then received $867,014 from two Democratic super PACs to cover its losses.
+The complaint further alleges that Brand New Congress then received $867,014 from two Democratic super PACs to cover its losses.
 By paying the company instead of the candidate, Backer claims that the super PACs were able to bypass the $10,000 campaign contribution limit.

 “Through this complex web of shadowy entities, Ocasio-Cortez and Chakrabarti ensured the flow of hundreds of thousands of dollars of unreported, illegal, dark money contributions to aid the campaigns of Ocasio-Cortez and other far-left Progressive Democrats.”